 8 – Esports

 Be them an alternative to conventional sports in times of social distancing, or simply a trending topic among higher education students, Esports is definitely here to stay.
 It teaches students the sense of sportsmanship and healthy competition, stimulates their minds in building rapid-changing strategies, and opens the door to brilliant professional careers.
+Speaking of, have you ever heard of our Esports platform?

 9 – Artificial Intelligence (AI)